nonk123/PNRust/README.md

 ## Package Structure

-The [rust](rust) directory contains all the Rust glue that holds this package together.
+The [rust](rust) directory contains all the Rust code that makes PNRust possible.
 It is comprised of the following subtrees:

 - [modules](rust/modules), the directory where all your PNRust modules are stored.
 - [pn_rust](rust/pn_rust), a crate shared by all PNRust modules.
 - [pn_rust_dll](rust/pn_rust_dll), a DLL that powers PNRust.
+- [generate-dll](rust/generate-dll), a binary that generates the glue that holds the module system together.

 ## Getting Started